Turkey develops formula to keep up trade with Iran

 Chemicals, building materials, metal products and ironware constitute the bulk of Iran’s exports to Iraq.

-A senior official at Iran’s Road Maintenance and Transportation Organization said Sunday trade with Azerbaijan, Afghanistan, Iraq, and Russia continue despite worries about the spread of the coronavirus.
+Last Sunday, a senior official at Iran’s Road Maintenance and Transportation Organization said that trade with Republic of Azerbaijan, Afghanistan, Iraq, and Russia continue despite worries about the spread of the coronavirus.

 Manouchehr Salmanzadeh said border trade with Afghanistan, Azerbaijan and Iraq and with Russia via Azerbaijan is carried out by trucks without any restriction.